Inspecting time sync settings

 Available in VPC

 NAVER Cloud Platform provides an NTP server for time synchronization.
-Time sync settings have significant effects on system operation and management and are closely related to security, network communication, data accuracy, etc. It is recommended to use a daemon that synchronizes the time continuously rather than performs one-time synchronization periodically.
+Time synchronization settings have significant effects on system operation and management and are closely related to security, network communication, and data accuracy.
+It is recommended to use a daemon that synchronizes the time continuously rather than performs 1-time synchronization periodically.

 Inspect the NTP settings and file in the RedHat OS provided on NAVER Cloud Platform.